Open Houses Are Magnets For Crime

 How Not to Get Robbed From an Open House

-Of course, the obvious answer is to skip having an open house, to begin with.
-You might disappoint your real estate agent but who cares.
-Selling your home isn’t about them, it’s about you!
+Of course, the obvious answer is to skip having an open house.
+You might disappoint your real estate agent, but who cares.
+Selling your home isn’t about them; it’s about you!

 - Consider installing security cameras to monitor people in your home from a different location.